Many people ask if it’s possible to obtain some financial help towards the cost towards their CELTA course.

 Cambridge English have recently announced that you can now apply for CELTA funding under the government’s Advanced Learner Loan scheme.

-If you are eligible, you can apply for funding of up to £1,417 to help cover the cost your your CELTA.
+If you are eligible, you can apply for funding of up to £1,417 to help cover the cost of your CELTA.
 Loans do not have to be repaid until the course has been completed and you are earning over a certain amount.

 Your local Job Centre (or your country equivalent) may be a good place to make enquiries.
 If you meet their eligibility criteria, they may be able to offer a full or partial grant for your CELTA course to help you get into work.

 Yes, you will probably have to fill in a lot of forms and attend eligibility interviews, but it can be worthwhile even if they agree to only pay for some of the cost.

 Most governments are keen to attract new teachers as part of their commitment to the education sector, and there may be new teacher schemes already in place with supporting budgets for grants.
 However, locating and contacting these government schemes can be a bit trickier!